Debt Relief and Your Credit Score in Canada

 How FixMyCredit.ca Can Help

-Tell us a little about your situation and we will connect you with a trusted Canadian partner who can review your options and help you rebuild – at no cost and no obligation.
-For free guidance, visit the Financial Consumer Agency of Canada.
+The hardest part of debt relief is usually just knowing which route is right — and that is exactly what we help with.
+Tell us a little about your situation and we will connect you with a trusted Canadian partner who can review your options and help you rebuild, at no cost and no obligation.
+Our partners follow Canadian cost-of-borrowing laws and explain every cost up front.
+For free, independent guidance you can also visit the Financial Consumer Agency of Canada.

 Frequently Asked Questions